SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.52_a09dd79.md

 ### Documentation and Templates

-Check out the following new and updated documentation topics:

 -   [Test Automation](Test_Automation_ae44824.md#loioae448243822448d8ba04b4784f4b09a0) that describes the setup for automated testing with *Karma*

 -   [Continuous Integration: Ensure Code Quality](Continuous_Integration_Ensure_Code_Quality_fe7a158.md)

 -   [Performance: Speed Up Your App](Performance_Speed_Up_Your_App_408b40e.md)

-Our tutorials and templates have been updated according to the latest practices:

 |Change